dantasse/email_person_viz_pandt/README.md

 strictly necessary step, but useful so that the total size of the files we're working with is a bit smaller.

-query_email.py is there to look up the word length of emails that the 2012 HCII cohort has sent me.
-Perhaps it's misnamed.
+word_counts.py is there to look up the word length of emails that the 2012 HCII cohort has sent me. cohort_emails.txt and chart_etc.xslx are the output of word_counts.py.